A good homemade pita bread recipe is like having a bar of gold in your cupboard, it’s precious.

-And I’m always willing to give bread a chance!
+Fresh bread is an extraordinary thing, and I’m always willing to give a loaf of bread a chance!

-The reason it puff is because the moisture inside the dough, when placed in a super hot oven, turns to steam.
+The reason for the puff is because the moisture inside the dough, when placed in a super hot oven, turns to steam.

 Many people might think that pita is pita is pita, but that would be completely wrong!